Last updated: 19 November, 2025

 Exercise Regularly

-As well as boosting energy levels, improving your mood and promoting better sleep, some studies have found that gentle exercise can help combat fatigue.
+Exercise can boost energy levels, improve your mood and promote better sleep.
+Some studies have also found gentle exercise can help combat fatigue.

 Of course, exercise might seem like the last thing you want to do when feeling tired.
 But some light exercise every day can make you feel more awake and energised.